starcorelabs/demandlab/README.md

 # DemandLab

+This was a 100% remote role with DemandLab.
-Built landing pages and worked inside Marketo
+I built landing pages in Wordpress and managed email marketing campagins inside Marketo.